5 - The Spin Quantum Number

 The next tool comes through an explanation of the electron’s behavior and its innate properties.

 First, before I discuss their behavior, we need to review a few things about electrons.
-Electrons are not individual points or balls of negative charge that orbit around a nucleus as our Earth orbits the Sun.
+Electrons are not individual points or balls of negative charge.
 They’re objects with wave-like and particle-like qualities (that we call and treat as particles for the sake of discussion or math).
 Its location at any given moment is best shown with a cloud of probabilities (the electron cloud model shown back in Part 1).
 This is why we call the patterns of their motion “orbitals”, which represent that cloud, and not “orbits”.

-With that in mind, I mentioned, from the now legendary Part 2, that electrons, as charged particles, can generate a magnetic field just by moving.
+With that in mind, I mentioned in Part 2 that electrons, as charged particles, can generate a magnetic field just by moving.
 We also know that electrons are “moving” around the nucleus, and, therefore, they must be exhibiting some sort of magnetic field.

 Crucially, though, the creation of this kind of magnetic field requires circulation around a nucleus, like a loop.
 If there is no net movement around the nucleus, there wouldn’t be any kind of magnetic field created from the electron’s movement.
 There is one such orbital that fits this situation, and, believe it or not, you’ve already read about it - the “s” orbital.

 In Part 4, we explained that the “s” orbital corresponds to an orbital quantum number (l) of 0, which means the electron itself has an orbital angular momentum of 0.
 From our discussion of classical angular momentum, this would mean that there is no rotation around some central axis.
 But the orbital angular momentum describes the probability of finding an electron around the nucleus.
 An orbital angular momentum of 0 means that this probability is the same in every direction - the orbital is symmetrically spherical.
-The electron could be at any given place in its spherical cloud of possibilities at any given time without any directional bias.
-That cloud does not flow around the nucleus, it remains completely fixed.
-Without that flow, there can’t be a magnetic field from orbital.
+The electron could be at any given place in its spherical cloud of possibilities at any given time and it has no “preferred” motion.
+That means it doesn’t move around the nucleus as we would imagine in a classical sense (like our Earth orbiting the Sun).
+Without this circulation, there can’t be a magnetic field from orbital motion.

 Spin Quantum Number (s)